The Neonatal Intensive Care Unit (NICU)

 What is the neonatal intensive care unit?

 Newborn babies who need intensive medical attention are often admitted into a special area of the hospital called the Neonatal Intensive Care Unit (NICU).
-The NICU combines advanced technology and trained health care professionals to provide specialized care for the tiniest patients.
+The NICU combines advanced technology and trained health care professionals to provide specialized care for the Newborn.
 NICUs may also have intermediate or continuing care areas for babies who are not as sick but do need specialized nursing care.